projektile/JRobo/README.md

 ## Develop

-Contact me (BullShark) if you would like to contribute to this project, and you might be able to become a collaborator.
+The original JRobo project can be found at Bullsharks github, I forked it because I was maintaining a branch that hadn't been merged for over a year. however you can still contact BullShark if you would like to contribute to this project, and you might be able to become a collaborator, or feel free to fork it yourself.

 This works best under Netbeans, but you can choose a different development environment.
 It is recommended to use my custom build.xml to include Google's GSON for JSON library and other jar libraries bundled with JRobo.jar.